RockSolidScripts/pod-label-webhook/README.md

 - Helm
 - cert manager
 - minikube
+- docker hub account

+**Install "Better comments" and "TODO tree" extensions for better collabration**

 ### To Deploy on the cluster
 **Build and push your image to the location specified by `IMG`:**

+**Update the Docker registry secret:**

+Update the k8s secret with your docker registrt creds in base64 format.

 ```sh
 make docker-build docker-push IMG=<some-registry>/pod-label-webhook:tag